bermane/snowwarp/README.md

 Many other statistics can be calculated from SnowWarp, but these should get you started!

+## 5. SnowWarp workflow example

+For the sake of the user, we have prepared a "run.R" [code](https://github.com/bermane/snowwarp/inst/test/run.R) Once installed the SnowWarp package, you'll find the run.R code in a "test" folder. run.R can be executed for testing the package with example data we provide (the data that is downloaded by default using our GEE user interface) or you can replace parameters for specifying you own input data and obtaining outputs over your specific area of interest.

 ## That's it!

 Thanks for your interest in these data!
 We are very excited to share SnowWarp with the research community and make it available to data users for many applications.
 This is a new package and deals with a large amount of data and processing, and we would definitely appreciate your feedback about it's usability and functionality.
-There is lots of room for this code to be optimized for easier use and faster processing of large areas, and we look forward to adding on to it in the future.
 Any effort to help improve functionality is welcome!

 Best of luck,